Below are some tips, tricks, and products that have helped me through losing my religion.

 The first step out of the shit hole I was in was self discovery.
 Someone wise once said, “the first step of change is to become aware of your own bullshit.”
 Truer words have not been spoken.

 Self-reflection is an absolute must if you wish to rise up out of toxicity.
 Also, honest reflection of the religion, relationship, or any other toxic attachment is crucial.
 I find journaling to be the most beneficial in terms of self-reflection.
-Even a simple 10-minute writing exercise in the morning can be very beneficial in getting to know yourself.
+Even a simple 10-minute writing exercise in the morning can be life changing in getting to know yourself.
 This is a free/inexpensive ritual that will provide an outlet for emotion, cognitive assessments, setting intentions, etc. All that is needed is a notebook and a pen.

 If you want to have a little more fun with this process, I highly recommend Bullet Journaling.
 This practice combines journaling, planning, habit tracking, and artistic endeavors all in one.
 It has helped me immensely in becoming more organized and purposeful.
 Both of which I struggled with until entering recovery.